zalenix/portaldocs/portal-sdk/templates/top-extensions-browse.md

 </AssetType>
 ```

 The Browse blade launches the Marketplace item, if specified; otherwise, it launches the Marketplace category blade for the specific menu item id.
 For example, `gallery/virtualMachines/recommended` is the id for the menu item that can be reached by `Virtual machines > Recommended`.
-To determine the right Marketplace category, reach out to the <a href="mailto:1store?subject=Marketplace menu item id">Marketplace team</a>.
+To determine the right Marketplace category, reach out to the <a href="mailto:1store?subject=Marketplace%20menu%20item%20id">Marketplace team</a>.
 If neither the Marketplace item nor the Marketplace category blade is specified, the Add command will not be available.

 ### Customize columns